millicast/millicast-sdk/README.md

 * [millicast-publisher-demo](https://github.com/millicast/millicast-sdk/tree/main/packages/millicast-publisher-demo#readme)
 * [millicast-viewer-demo](https://github.com/millicast/millicast-sdk/tree/main/packages/millicast-viewer-demo#readme)
 * [millicast-webaudio-delay-demo](https://github.com/millicast/millicast-sdk/tree/main/packages/millicast-webaudio-delay-demo#readme)

+## React Native Integration
+This SDK can be used for React Native based projects.
+In order to accomplish this integration, some configuration steps are needed.
+This library assumes all webRTC methods are natively defined (usually, inside web browsers).
+However this is not the case for native Android/iOS native applications.
+In order to solve this, we have tested and worked along with [React Native webRTC project](https://github.com/react-native-webrtc/react-native-webrtc) for this purpose.

+Check out this guide on [how to integrate Millicast JS SDK with React Native webRTC](https://docs.dolby.io/streaming-apis/docs/rn)!

 ## SDK developer information
 To develop and contribute to this project, there are some instructions of how to set up your environment to start contributing.
 [Follow this link.](https://github.com/millicast/millicast-sdk/blob/main/developer-info.md)